CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

         "monster_spawn_radius": 15,
         "monster_spawn_group": "GROUP_NETHER", // 1-in-spawn_chance roll to spawn spawn_count entries from spawn_group monstergroup and place them in a spawn_radius radius around the field
         "light_emitted": 2.5, // light level emitted by this intensity
-        "light_override": 3.7 }, //light level on the tile occupied by this field will be set at 3.7 not matter the ambient light.
+        "light_override": 3.7 }, //light level on the tile occupied by this field will be set at 3.7 no matter the ambient light.
         "translucency": 2.0, // How much light the field blocks (higher numbers mean less light can penetrate through) "convection_temperature_mod": 12, // Heat given off by this level of intensity "effects":  // List of effects applied to any creatures within the field as long as they aren't immune to the effect or the field itself